KeithRochester/Standard-Monitoring-Framework/README.md

 ## What does it look like

-The screen capture below shows the diagram view for a simple Business Service created using the SMF.
+The screen capture below shows the diagram view for a simple business service created using the SMF.

 ![Business Services Diagram View](.//Documentation/Screencaps/Example%20Business%20Service.png)